amsterdamcomics/amsterdamcomics.github.io/sessions.md

 	Julian Lawrence
 		“All the World’s a (Silent) Stage: Wordless Comics as World Literature” Stephen Clark
-	Ahmad Salem
+		"Notes from the Border: An Exploration of the Cartoonist's Interpersonal Communication" Ahmad Salem
 		“Comics in Alexandria, Egypt”
 </pre>